Asterisk (esports)

-Asterisk* (formerly PMS Asterisk) was an all-female Esports organization based in Singapore.
-It was established in 2004 as the first all-female team competing in both DotA and Dota 2.
-The organization led the Asian division for PMS Clan, the world's largest female multi-platform online gaming group on Xbox, PC and PlayStation platforms.
-In 2015, Asterisk* was relaunched as an Events, Talent Management and Consultant for gaming related projects.
+Asterisk (formerly PMS Asterisk) is an all-female esports organisation based in Singapore.
+It was established in 2004 as the first all-female team competing in both Dota and Dota 2.
+The organisation led the Asian division for PMS Clan.
+In 2015, Asterisk was relaunched as an events, talent management and consultant organisation for gaming related projects.

 History

-Asterisk* was co-founded in 2004 by Dawn "pinksheep*" Yang and Tammy "furryfish*" Tang.
+Asterisk was co-founded in 2004 by Dawn "pinksheep" Yang and Tammy "furryfish" Tang.
 The team's first official event was at the 2005 World Cyber Games Grand Finals in Singapore, where the team claimed victory at the event's stage showcase match.
-Named by retired player Tan "flawed*" Lishan, "Asterisk*" symbolizes the meeting of different personalities and minds, coming together to deliver a stellar performance.
+Named by retired player Tan "flawed" Lishan, "Asterisk" symbolises the meeting of different personalities and minds, coming together to deliver a stellar performance.

-Since its inauguration, the team has been featured on magazines, leading Esports portals, and television.
+Since its inauguration, the team has been featured on magazines, esports portals, and television.

-The team makes a regular appearance at Thailand's annual games convention, the Electronic Sports Thailand Championship.
-They also actively participate in local and regional tournaments, conventions, and forum panel discussions.